 The Base Plate is made from a piece of 1/4" (6mm) steel or aluminum alloy plate.
 A triangular piece 4.75 in.
 (120mm) along each side is first cut out, then the corners cut off as shown in Figure 7.
-A hole is then drilled and countersunk for a #10 flat head mounting screw.
+A hole may then be drilled, as required, for mounting of the load cell.

 Figure 7-- Detail of Base Plate